Sakshi0704/Covid-19_Application/README.md

 * Gaurav Ganguly
 * Dhanushpriyan

-## Acknowledgments

-* Thank you for visiting the Covid-19_Application repository!
+Thank you for visiting the Covid-19_Application repository!
 If you encounter any issues or have suggestions for improvements, feel free to reach out to us through the contact information provided in the repository.